On different reliability standards in current mathematical research: Different reliability standards

 In particular, a large part of a theory that authors describe could be superfluous for a proof of the result.
 It is advisable to give a direct proof without formally referring to all the theory that helped the authors to invent the proof.
 Relation to the theory can though be mentioned in a remark which is not part of the proof.
 See also Remark \ref{r:gener}.e.

 Analogous remarks holds with `proof' replaced by `statement', etc.

-(E.g. compare longer proofs in \cite[\S3,\S4]{KS20}, \cite{Pa15}, \cite{Pa20a} to shorter proof in \cite[\S2]{KS20}, \cite{Sk18o}, \cite{PS20}, respectively, or proofs in different versions of \cite{Pan15, AMSW}.) \end{remark}
+(E.g. compare longer proofs in \cite[\S3,\S4]{KS20}, \cite{Pa15}, \cite{Pa20} to shorter proof in \cite[\S2]{KS20}, \cite{Sk18o}, \cite{PS20}, respectively, or proofs in different versions of \cite{Pan15, AMSW}.) \end{remark}

-\begin{remark} (a) A published paper is for a much wider audience of mathematicians than just referees and Editors.
-So motivations for main results, details of the proof, etc. should be written in the paper, not in letters to referees and Editors.
+\begin{remark} \footnote{For example of a different opinion by L. Vok\v r\'inek see \cite[footnote 4]{Sk20e}} (a) A published paper is for a much wider audience of mathematicians than just referees, close colleagues and Editors.
+So motivations for main results, details of the proof, etc. should be written in the paper, not in letters to referees, close colleagues and Editors.

 (b) A published paper is for users, not for developers.
 Working on details could be an interesting task for a developer, but is usually not within the intents of a user.

 The following are good lower estimates of how hard work on details is: